 Psychology 111, 112, 114, or 115

+Prerequisite courses must be taken for a grade (not P/F).
 Grades earned in the prerequisite courses will be considered in the application process, but there are no minimum grades required in order to apply to the program.
 AP credit is accepted to fulfill the prerequisites.
-Transfer credit is accepted as long as they are accepted by the university as equally transferred.
+Transfer credit is accepted as long as the course is taken for a grade and accepted by the university as equivalent course credit.
 Please note that economics courses taken online are NOT accepted for credit at UM, and thus cannot fill the prerequisite.
 If you are thinking of taking a prerequisite course at another institution, please visit the U-M Transfer Guides to confirm equivalency.